-The only financial liabilities are trade and other payables.
-At September 30, 2023, the Group had \$228,787 (2022: \$160,722) in trade and other payables including accrued liabilities.
+The financial liabilities include trade and other payables and lease liabilities.
+At September 30, 2024, the Group had \$187,443 (September 30, 2023: \$331,193) in trade and other payables including accrued liabilities.
 Trade payables are non-interest bearing and have a contractual maturity of less than 30 days.
+Refer to note 7 for the maturity analysis of lease liabilities.